Kiamika Reservoir: Dams and dikes

+On December 3, 2023, residents of about 1,000 properties in the municipalities of Chute-Saint-Philippe and Lac-des-Écorces were ordered to evacuate over fears that the Morier dike might burst.

 Toponymy

 The toponym "Kiamika" means "steep rock" in Algonquin.
-Formerly, one of the two lakes (before submersion) was designated “Grand lac Kiamika”; it is thus indicated on the 1891 map of the canton of Rochon.
+Formerly, one of the two lakes (before submersion) was designated "Grand lac Kiamika"; it is thus indicated on the 1891 map of the canton of Rochon.